auremoser/mozsci/log/worklog.md

 #### 5/11/16
 * review Chad's comments
 * OLC meetings with Madeleine and Anna
+* some prep for swag packs
+* talked with Anjuli about Nairobi, and meeting up

 * fellows materials for section 3
 * write blog post for open vis/get conference